bempp/kifmm/README.md

 The `kifmm` crate contains the source code of the library.
 This crate contains benchmarks, Rust, Python and C examples for library usage and installation.

-The `scripts` crate contains various useful scripts for examining the performance of the software, used in single node and distributed benchmarks
+The `scripts` crate contains various useful scripts for examining the performance of the software, used in single node and distributed benchmarks.

 Additionally, there are a few directories containing metadata for the project.
 The `paper` directory contains our JOSS paper, which should be cited for any derivative works based on `kifmm-rs`.

 The `hpc` directory contains example slurm scripts, and build hints for successfully compiling `kifmm-rs` on HPC platforms.

 ## Contributing